ProfPorkins/GameTech/C++/Multiplayer/Step 2 - Client Prediction/README.md

 # Multiplayer - Client Prediction & Server Reconciliation

-Build instructions for the C++ examples are located here (yet to be written).
+Build instructions for the C++ examples are located here: [link](https://github.com/ProfPorkins/GameTech/blob/master/doc/Multiplayer/Developer-Setup-cpp.md)

 This sample demonstrates the improvements in networked multiplayer possible using the concepts of Client Prediction and Server Reconciliation.